Ceremonial ship launching: United States

 No mention has come to light of christening a Continental Navy ship during the American Revolution.
 The first ships of the Continental Navy were Alfred, Cabot, Andrew Doria, and Columbus.
 These were former merchantmen, and their names were assigned during conversion and outfitting.
 Later, Congress authorized the construction of thirteen frigates, and no names were assigned until after four had launched.

 The first description that we have of an American warship christening is that of Constitution at Boston, October 21, 1797, famous as "Old Ironsides."
 Her sponsor was Captain James Sever, USN, who stood on the weather deck at the bow.
 "At fifteen minutes after twelve she commenced a movement into the water with such steadiness, majesty and exactness as to fill every heart with sensations of joy and delight."
 As Constitution ran out, Captain Sever broke a bottle of fine old Madeira over the heel of the bowsprit.

 Frigate President had an interesting launching on April 10, 1800, at New York:

 As the 19th century progressed, American ship launchings continued to be festive occasions, but with no set ritual except that the sponsor(s) used some "christening fluid" as the ship received her name.

 Sloop of war Concord was launched in 1828 and was "christened by a young lady of Portsmouth."
 This is the first known instance of a woman sponsoring a United States Navy vessel.
-Unfortunately, the contemporaneous account does not name her.
+The contemporaneous account does not name her.
 The first identified woman sponsor was Lavinia Fanning Watson, daughter of a prominent Philadelphian.
 She broke a bottle of wine and water over the bow of sloop-of-war Germantown at Philadelphia Navy Yard on August 22, 1846.

 Women as sponsors became increasingly the rule, but not universally so.
 As sloop-of-war Plymouth "glided along the inclined plane" in 1846, "two young sailors, one stationed at each side of her head, anointed her with bottles, and named her as she left her cradle for the deep."
 As late as 1898, the torpedo boat MacKenzie was christened by the son of the builder.

 Wine is the traditional christening fluid, although numerous other liquids have been used.
 Princeton and Raritan were sent on their way in 1843 with whisky.
 Seven years later, "a bottle of best brandy was broken over the bow of steam sloop San Jacinto."
 Steam frigate Merrimack earned her place in naval history as Confederate States of America ironclad Virginia, and she was baptized with water from the Merrimack River.
 Admiral David Farragut's famous American Civil War flagship steam sloop Hartford was christened by three sponsors; two young ladies broke bottles of Connecticut River water and Hartford, Connecticut spring water, while a naval lieutenant completed the ceremony with a bottle of sea water.